Igalia/explainers/prepare-print-interface/README.md

 ### The definition of `willPrintSoon`
 `willPrintSoon` is an existing function in Chromium.
 It seems WebKit and Gecko do not have functions similar yet.
-In Chromium, `willPrintSoon` basically loads `LoadAllImagesAndBlockLoadEvent` and `InitiateStyleOrLayoutDependentLoadForPrint` which switch the meida type and viewport size, `UpdateStyleAndLayout`, then load the resources solved by style.
+In Chromium, `willPrintSoon` basically loads `LoadAllImagesAndBlockLoadEvent` and `InitiateStyleOrLayoutDependentLoadForPrint` which switch the media type and viewport size, `UpdateStyleAndLayout`, then load the resources solved by style.

 ### `display:none` iframe print